kubernetes-sigs/sig-windows-dev-tools/README.md

 in using or contributing to the ongoing Kubernetes-on-Windows story.
 Windows is rapidly becoming an increasingly viable alternative to Linux thanks to the recent introduction of Windows HostProcess containers and Windows support for NetworkPolicies + Containerd integration.

-## Prerequisites

-- Vagrant
-- Vagrant vagrant-vbguest, reload, winrm and winrm-elevated plugins
-- some Vagrant provider (we only have VirtualBox automated here, but these recipes have been used with others, like HyperV and Fusion).

 # Lets run it!